-On my second road trip through the west coast, I made it a goal to find and visit Secret Beach in Oregon.
-Having done that now, I learned 5 very important things about it that I want to share with you before you go there as well!
+On my second road trip through the west coast, I made it a goal to avoid the same mistake and visit Secret Beach.
+Having done that now (twice hence), I learned 5 very important things about it that I want to share with you before you go there as well!

 Here are 5 things you need to know about Secret Beach in Oregon before you go!

 1) Location.
-Here is exactly how you find Secret Beach:
+Here is exactly where you’ll find Secret Beach on the Oregon Coast:

-The good news is that Google Maps has a near accurate point for it and here it is:
+- The good news is that Google Maps has a near accurate point for it.